zeyadelganainy/bchacks4.0/README.md

-# MLH BCHACKS 4.0: Sick!
+# MLH BCHACKS 4.0: physicAIn!
 This repository will be used by all participating team members to work collaboratively on our BC HACKS project.
 ### Team Members:
 - Zeyad Elganainy